| | | |

 Vegetable Stir-Fry with Noodles

-Sauté seasonal vegetables in a savory sauce and toss with noodles for a quick, healthy dinner option.
+Frantically sauté some veggies in a tasty soy sauce and toss in noodles for a quick, healthful dinner.

 Lentil Bolognese